1. The Parents

 3. The Kids

 Most children are of Roma (Gypsy) or Turkish descent.
-Occasionally there are children of Bulgarian heritage, but they usually have identified special needs diagnoses.
+Occasionally, children of Bulgarian heritage usually have identified special needs diagnoses.
 Families may not request a specific ethnicity, but they can choose an age range and a gender.
 The wait for girls is longer than the wait for boys.

-Most of the children in Bulgarian state care have been abandoned due to social stigmas and lack of support for single mothers.
-Other factors for relinquishment to the orphanage system include poverty, birth defects or other anomalies diagnosed at birth.
-Most of the kids available for international adoption were relinquished or abandoned at birth and have not been removed from the home due to abuse and neglect.
+Most children in Bulgarian state care have been abandoned due to social stigmas and a lack of support for single mothers.
+Other factors for relinquishment to the orphanages include poverty, birth defects, or other anomalies diagnosed at birth.
+Many kids available for international adoption were relinquished, abandoned at birth, or removed from the home due to abuse and neglect.
+This tends to be especially true for older children/sib groups who are often physically healthy but suffered developmental trauma in their birth families’ care.
+Children with birth defects or anomalies diagnosed at birth tend to be the youngest children available because the parents abandon them or relinquish their rights immediately.

 4. The Process

-Submit your adoption application to your chosen Hague-ratified adoption service provider (agency).
+Submit your adoption application to your Hague-ratified adoption service provider (agency).
 Once approved, work with that agency to complete your adoption home study report.
-Your agency then helps you assemble, notarize, and submit your required dossier documents to USCIS.
-Once that is approved, the dossier goes to a Bulgarian adoption agency that has been licensed by the Bulgarian Ministry of Justice for approvals and then to be matched for a referral.
+Your agency helps you assemble, notarize, and submit your required dossier documents to USCIS.
+Once approved, the dossier goes to a Bulgarian adoption agency licensed by the Bulgarian Ministry of Justice for approval and then to be matched for a referral.
 The Ministry of Justice is responsible for issuing referrals.

 5. The Travel

-Bulgaria requires two short trips, one to meet with the child, and one to pick your kid up at the end of the adoption process.
+Bulgaria requires two short trips, one to meet with the child and one to pick your kid up at the end of the adoption process.
 The Bulgarian agency arranges for a chaperone who speaks English and will accompany you to the child’s orphanage and official appointments.
 The first trip lasts one week in Bulgaria.
 You are not required to be in-country for the final court proceedings – the Bulgarian agency represents US parents in the adoption court.
-Your second trip is to escort your new child home with the proper legal documentation in hand.
-The second trip takes about two weeks, and is typically about 3-4 months after the first trip.
+Your second trip is to escort your new child home with the proper legal documentation.
+The second trip takes about two weeks and is typically about 3-4 months after the first.

 6. The Program

-The Bulgarian adoption program is growing in popularity because of its non-restrictive eligibility requirements.
+The Bulgarian adoption program is gaining popularity because of its non-restrictive eligibility requirements.
 It’s especially attractive to those interested in older child adoption.
 As a Hague-compliant program, it is considered stable and predictable.
-134 children were placed in US homes through the program in 2019.

 7. The Cost

-The Median Adoption Service Provider Convention Fee for 2019 for the Bulgaria program was $14,025.00, according to the State Department’s FYE 2019 Annual Report.
+The Median Adoption Service Provider Convention Fee for 2022 for the Bulgaria program was $37,875.00, according to the State Department’s FY2022 Annual Report.
 This does not include documentation and notarizations required for a dossier or education fees.
-Therefore, families should expect their total cost to range from $22,000 – $30,000 plus travel expenses.
+Therefore, families should expect their total cost to range from $25,000 to $45,000 plus travel expenses.

 8. The Needs

-Other common needs in the medical files or referrals include unknown developmental delay, behavioral and learning disorders, intellectual and physical disabilities, blindness, autism spectrum disorder, and Down syndrome.
+Other common needs in the medical files or referrals include unknown developmental delays, behavioral and learning disorders, varied intellectual and physical disabilities, blindness, autism spectrum disorder, Down syndrome, cerebral palsy, epilepsy, hydrocephalus, and genetic syndromes or conditions.
+In the younger waiting children, there are commonly more complex multi-disabilities reported.

 9. The Post-Adoption Reports

-Per Bulgaria’s Ministry of Justice requirements, adoptive parents must complete four post adoption reports to be filed at 6-, 12-, 18- and 24-months home.
+Per Bulgaria’s Ministry of Justice requirements, the adoptive caseworkers must create and submit four post-adoption reports to be filed at 6-, 12-, 18- and 24-months home.

 Many agencies will provide these reports as part of their adoption provider services.
 Please inquire with your agency or home study provider about this process and the financial aspects of those services.

 These reports must include your child’s developmental progress and pictures.
-Post-adoption reports are a serious commitment, as compliance is also required by The Hague Convention.
+Post-adoption reports are a serious commitment, as The Hague Convention also requires compliance.

 10. The Additional Resources

-- The US Department of State Intercountry Adoption from Bulgaria
+- US Department of State Intercountry Adoption from Bulgaria

 - Creating a Family’s International Adoption Resource Page